vd4mmind/vivlib/README.md

 ## Useful functions and wrappers around RNAseq analysis

-*vivlib* is a set of useful functions built around RNA-Seq analysis built around featureCounts and edgeR/DESeq2.
+*vivlib* is a set of useful functions for RNA-Seq analysis built around featureCounts and edgeR/DESeq2.
 It includes exploring featureCounts output, performing edgeR/DESeq2, annotating the outputs and some downstream analysis.
 Some useful operations on BAM files and bed files are also included.

 ### Installation